nowisesys/uup-ews/README.md

 SOAP client library for communication with the EWS.
 Most code is auto-generated from the WSDL/XSD downloaded from the Excahnge server.

-This project is not really unmaintained (missing usecase) and has only been tested agains Exchange 2013, but made available in hope of being useful for someone!
+This project is not really maintained (missing usecase) and has only been tested agains Exchange 2013, but made available in hope of being useful for someone!

 ### Notice: